 Come celebrate as we wrap up the 2017 season of creative placemaking in the Englewood Village, a Great Places 2020 neighborhood.
-The Indianapolis Museum of Contemporary Art (iMOCA), Englewood Community Development Corporation (ECDC), and Local Initiatives Support Corporation (LISC) would like to celebrate The Englewood Project and all placemaking projects, Wonderland Film Festival and permanent/semi-permanent art installations by Indianapolis artists Josh Betsey, Quincy Owens and Gautam Rao.
+Join the Indianapolis Museum of Contemporary Art (iMOCA), Englewood Community Development Corporation (ECDC), and Local Initiatives Support Corporation (LISC) to celebrate The Englewood Project, Wonderland Film Festival, and public art installations by Indianapolis artists Josh Betsey, Quincy Owens and Gautam Rao.

 Enjoy some treats and watch the premiere of The Englewood Project video featuring all tattoo and cross-stitch participants!